This post will teach you all you need to know about health insurance for freelancers and self-employed people in Germany.

 If you are moving your permanent residence to Germany and will register your freelancing activity here, you can access the public health system.

-You must sign up for public insurance within 3 months of ending your home country’s insurance.
+You must sign up for public insurance within 3 months of ending your home country's insurance.
 If your home insurance ended over 3 months ago, you are not eligible for voluntary public insurance in Germany.
+You must have been insured for at least 24 months in the last five years, or 12 months continuously before your mandatory insurance ended.
+See SGB V, Section 9 for details.

 If your permanent residence and business activities are still in your home country, your stay in Germany is considered temporary.
 You can remain on your home insurance for a maximum of 2 years.